 Update: New Pest & Disease Records (20 April 2023)

 We’ve selected a few of the latest new geographic, host and species records for plant pests and diseases from CAB Abstracts.
-Records this month include new records of Dichotomophthora portulacae in Iraq and the first report of Grapevine Pinot gris virus infecting grapevine in Algeria.
+Records this month include the first report of root rot on onion seedlings caused by Globisporangium irregulare in South Korea, and the first report of Cucurbit aphid-borne yellows virus infecting muskmelon (Cucumis melo) in…

 Plant doctor training improves Rwandan farmers’ access to plant health advice

 A six-day Plantwise plant doctor training session took place in Rwanda this March.
 Funded by CABI, the training aimed to build the capacity of Rwanda Inspectorate, Competition and Consumer Protection Authority (RICA) staff in the diagnosis of crop pest problems, and providing advice to farmers.

 Three types of training delivering plant health knowledge to Burundi’s farmers